-- ASCENT students do not graduate from high school until after the ASCENT year.
+ASCENT students do not graduate from high school until after the ASCENT year.
 Thus, they are typically ineligible for other types of financial aid or any other opportunity that requires a high school diploma.
-Depending on your high school, you may be able to walk with your 12th grade graduating class, but ASCENT students will not receive a diploma until after the ASCENT year. - Other financial aid/scholarship opportunities and which ones best meet your postsecondary goals. - The courses/program you plan to complete during the ASCENT year.
+Depending on your high school, you may be able to walk with your 12th grade graduating class, but ASCENT students will not receive a diploma until after the ASCENT year, and the diploma will include a graduation date at the conclusion of the ASCENT year.

+- Other financial aid/scholarship opportunities and which ones best meet your postsecondary goals. - The courses/program you plan to complete during the ASCENT year.
 You will be required to identify your projected course-of-study as part of the ASCENT application.
 Note, you may only enroll in Guarantee Transfer credit courses, a state approved Career and Technical Education (CTE) postsecondary program, or a specific postsecondary degree program pathway including coursework related to apprenticeship programs and internship programs.
 At the time of your application, you will need to have an idea of which specific course you intend to take.
-Appendices

-A, C, and E contains a list of PPSC, UCCS, and MSUD courses that are eligible to be considered for concurrent enrollment, but other courses may also be options, depending on your degree path.
-This list is current as of this writing but is subject to change based on course availability and transferability.

-- After the application closes, the College and Career Services office will notify you regarding your eligibility for ASCENT.
-If you are accepted into the ASCENT program, D20 will provide information on your next steps, to include meeting with a college advisor and registering for courses. - Please note that the grades you earn in your classes will be recorded on both your high school and college transcripts, and that college courses will impact your high school GPA.
+Appendices A, C, and E contain a list of PPSC, UCCS, and MSUD courses that are eligible to be considered for concurrent enrollment, but other courses may also be options, depending on your degree path.
+This list is current as of this writing but is subject to change based on course availability and transferability. - After the application closes, the College and Career Services office will notify you regarding your eligibility for ASCENT.
+If you are accepted into the ASCENT program, D20 will provide information on your next steps, to include meeting with a college advisor and registering for courses. - Please note that the grades you earn in your classes will be recorded on both your high school and college transcripts, and that college courses will impact your final high school GPA. - Please note: All ASCENT applicants should also complete their FAFSA and apply to their program/colleges of choice.
+If students qualify for financial aid from their program/schools of choice that exceeds ASCENT tuition, students should accept financial aid, which might include textbooks, and forfeit their ASCENT slots to students on the ASCENT waitlist. - District 20 pays college tuition at the community college rate at either UCCS or MSU Denver - o Full-Time = 12+ college credits each semester - o Part-time = 3-11 college credits each semester